shouldsee/python-singular-pipe/_sources/index.rst.txt

 ===================

-Despite plenty of packages out there, writing reproducible python scripts is not yet a simple task. :obj:`singular_pipe` is written to address serveral aspects:
+Despite plenty of packages out there, writing reproducible python scripts is not yet a simple task. :obj:`spiper` is written to address serveral aspects:
     * :ref:`example-workflow-filesync`
     * :ref:`example-remote-code`